If you drink tea every day, you may prefer to buy tea bags because you think it's cheaper.

 And of course, you might argue that leaf tea seems much more expensive.
 I have to break this into to you, in fact, it’s not.

-We compared a high end pure pyramid tea bags from David Jones, a cheaper one from Officeworks and our leaf tea. (price dated 2014)
+We compared a high-end pure pyramid tea bags from David Jones, a cheaper one from Officeworks and our leaf tea.
+(Price dated as of 2019)

 Some tea leaves you can actually re-use for every spoonful of tea - Oolong particularly is great for consecutive, multiple brews.